andrewfg/openhab-docs/configuration/items.md

 Group:Number:COUNT("OFFLINE") OfflineDevices "Offline Devices [%d]"     // e.g. "2"
 ```

-The first four examples above compute the number of active lights and store them as group state.
+The first four examples above compute over the active lights in the group.
+The first example simply calculates the number of lights in the Group that are `ON`.
-However, the second group is of type switch and has an aggregation function of `OR`.
+The second example if for a Group of type Switch and has an aggregation function of `OR`.
 This means that the state of the group will be `ON` as soon as any of the member lights are turned on.
 The third uses `AND` and sets the Group state to `ON` if all of its members have the state `ON`, `OFF` if any of the Group members has a different state than `ON`.
 The fourth uses `XOR` where the Group state is only `ON`, if exactly one light is `ON`.